Dangerous Driving & Careless Driving Lawyers

 Examples of Dangerous Driving includes:

-- Driving aggressively, overtaking in a dangerous place, driving too fast and racing other vehicles.
+- Driving aggressively, too fast, overtaking in a dangerous place, and racing other vehicles.

 - Ignoring road signs and signals including traffic lights.